Secrets and Lies (American TV series): Season one

-Ben Crawford is a self-employed contractor, married to Christy with whom he has two daughters, Natalie, 16, and Abby, 12.
+Ben Crawford is a self-employed contractor married to Christy, with whom he has two daughters, Natalie, 16, and Abby, 12.
 His best friend, Dave, lives in their summer house.
 They have a neighbor, Jess, who is estranged from her husband Scott, who is in the military.
 Jess and Scott have a five-year-old son named Tom.

 While out for an early morning run, Ben discovers Tom's body; he was evidently taken from his bed into the woods and killed by six blows to the head from a flashlight.

-Detective Cornell is convinced Ben is the killer, Ben cannot prove his innocence because he suffered a blackout after going out drinking with Dave following a fight with Christy over her suspicion of an affair with Jess.
+Detective Cornell is convinced Ben is the killer, but Ben cannot prove his innocence because he suffered a blackout after going out drinking with Dave following a fight with Christy over her suspicion of an affair with Jess.

 The Crawfords suffer media intrusion and are shunned by the community; a misunderstanding leads to a falling-out with Dave.
 They learn that Tom was in fact Ben's son, the result of a one-night affair, only revealed to him after DNA tests by police.

 Ben conducts his own investigations, leading to false accusations against Scott and other neighbors.
 He is manipulated by a reporter, Arthur, who is looking to take down Cornell, and kidnapped by a neighbor, Kevin, a former CIA operative, who attempts to extract a confession through torture.

 The rift with Dave is repaired only after Dave confesses to spiking Ben's drink the night of the murder.
-Together they retrace Ben's steps.
+Together, they retrace Ben's steps.
 Cornell begins to consider other suspects.

-By this time Ben's marriage has fallen apart.
-After sleeping with Jess once more, Ben discovers she is bipolar; convinced she is the killer and wrongly assuming she has now kidnapped Abby, she counters that with a false accusation of rape.
+By this time, Ben's marriage has fallen apart.
+After sleeping with Jess once more, Ben discovers she is bipolar and is convinced she is the killer and wrongly assumes she has now kidnapped Abby.
+She counters with a false accusation of rape.

-Independently of each other, Cornell and Ben discover the awful truth that Tom was killed by Abby.
+Independently of each other, Cornell and Ben discover the awful truth that Abby killed Tom.
 She confesses to her family that it was an accident, a failed plan to hide Tom for a short while to make it appear he was missing, to induce Scott to come home and prevent her father leaving Christy for Jess.

 Ben decides to confess to the murder to protect Abby, despite the protestations of Cornell, who is convinced Abby will kill again and vows to put her away.
 Abby reveals her plan all along had been to drown Tom, in the hope it would make Jess move away.

-In Season two, Ben is revealed to have been killed in jail.
+In season two, Ben is revealed to have been killed in jail.
 However, his innocence came to light afterwards.
 These facts have apparently put a stain on Cornell's reputation as a detective.
 It is unknown as of yet whether or not Abby was revealed to be Tom's real killer or if she succeeded in evading justice.